jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

-- Higher Education and the Public Sector Labor Market.
+- Elite Universities and the Public Sector Labor Market.
 (Job Market Paper)

 - The Effect of School Counselors on Middle and High Schools Discipline.